acse-2020/introduction/command_lines/intro.md

 - [Tips](https://scriptingosx.com/2019/06/moving-to-zsh/) on the `zsh` shell used by default in recent versions of Mac OS X. This includes methods of switching to Bash.
 - A [beginners tutorial](https://www.guru99.com/powershell-tutorial.html) on Powershell, one of the two command line interfaces common on Windows machines.
-- A [beginners tutorial](https://techtipvault.com/windows/command-prompt-windows-10-cmd-guide/) on the coomand prompt, the other common CLI on Windows.
+- A [beginners tutorial](https://techtipvault.com/windows/command-prompt-windows-10-cmd-guide/) on the command prompt, the other common CLI on Windows.